Acute Hemolytic Transfusion Reaction (Blood Transfusion Reactions) in cats

 The prognosis for cats with an acute hemolytic transfusion reaction depends on the severity of the reaction and the speed of medical intervention.
 With immediate treatment, many cats can make a full recovery.

-However, with severe reactions or delays in treatment, there is an increased risk of complications such as renal failure.
+However, in severe reactions or delays in treatment, there is an increased risk of complications such as renal failure.
 Long-term survival chances are better if the cat survives the acute phase and does not suffer permanent organ damage.

 Careful monitoring after the reaction is crucial to ensure that the cat fully recovers and does not experience any long-term complications.